-Michaela brings curriculum development and nutrition expertise to IHCU.
+Michaela is a Registered Dietitian (RD), Certified Nutrition Specialist (CNS), and Health Coach.
+Blended with her experience as an adjunct instructor, she brings curriculum development and nutrition expertise to IHCU.
 As the former Associate Dean and Nutrition Curriculum Manager at the Institute for Integrative Nutrition, she’s a masterful writer and editor with a special talent for communicating complex nutrition topics in a simple way.

 Her passion for curriculum development and nutrition education became clear prior to her move to the USA in 2011 during her time as Health and Welfare Adjunct Lecturer where she taught life sciences for a university access course.

-Michaela holds a Bachelor’s Degree in Food and Nutrition from Queens University Belfast in Northern Ireland, a Master’s Degree in Human Nutrition from University of Ulster in Northern Ireland, and a Health Coach Certification from the Institute for Integrative Nutrition.
-She’s also board certified as a Certified Nutrition Specialist (CNS).
+Michaela holds a Bachelor’s Degree in Food and Nutrition from Queens University Belfast in Northern Ireland, a Master’s Degree in Human Nutrition from University of Ulster in Northern Ireland.
+She completed her dietetic didactic education as a distance student with the University of Northern Colorado and holds several health coaching certifications.

-When she’s not writing curriculum or reading up on the latest nutrition news, you can find her traveling and exploring new cities or at home in Brooklyn, running in Prospect Park and experimenting with recipes in her kitchen.
+When she’s not researching and writing new curriculum, you can find her traveling and exploring new cities, or experimenting with recipes in her kitchen.